chundychang/DQ-booksales-project/README.md

 Question: which textbook is the most profitable?

-Variables in original csv file:
+Variables in part 1 csv file:

 book: title of each textbook